aFewThings/earlyPredictionOfDisorder/dataset summary/Test models.md

    </behaviours>
 </video>
 ```
 I exported keypoints from the clips using OpenPose with cpu only mode.
-Because of the processing time (cpu mode: 0.3 fps, gpu mode: 10~15 fps), I tested a few samples.
-The result is in [./videos/openpose_ssbd](./videos/openpose_ssbd), and the json files are keypoints of last frame in each clip.
+Because of the processing time (cpu mode: 0.3 fps, gpu mode: 10~15 fps), I tested a few samples only.
+The result is in [./videos/openpose_ssbd](./videos/openpose_ssbd), and the json files are keypoints of last frame (not the whole frames) in each clip.